Zeina Zein

-Zeina Zein (born 2 December 2004) is an Egyptian professional squash player.
+Zeina Zein (born 2 December 2004) is a Canadian professional squash player.
 She reached a career high ranking of 54 in the world during May 2023.

 Career

 In 2024, Zein won her 3rd PSA title after securing victory in the Northern Open during the 2024–25 PSA Squash Tour.
 During the same season on 7 June 2025 she won a fourth title, winning the Aftab Jawaid Memorial Women's Open in Houston.

+Zein won a fifth PSA title, winning the In December 2025, X won his/her x PSA title after securing victory in the Maxéville Challenger during the 2025–26 PSA Squash Tour.